huntabyte/bits-ui/sites/docs/content/components/switch.md

 -   **Accessibility**: Built with WAI-ARIA guidelines in mind, ensuring keyboard navigation and screen reader support.
 -   **State Management**: Internally manages the on/off state, with options for controlled and uncontrolled usage.
--   **Stylable**: Data attributes allow for smooth transitions between states and custom styles.
+-   **Style-able**: Data attributes allow for smooth transitions between states and custom styles.
 -   **HTML Forms**: Can render a hidden input element for form submissions.

 ## Architecture